 Gabon’s capital and largest city are Libreville.
 The official language is French.
 Gabon is rich in folklore and mythology.
-“Raconteurs” keep traditions alive among the Fangs and the ingwala among the Nzebis.
+“Raconteurs” keep traditions alive among the Fangs and the Ingwala among the Nzebis.
 Gabon is also known for its masks and the reliquary figures of the Kota.
-Musically, Gabon boasts an array of folk styles and singers who perform in non-traditional styles like Patience Dabany and Annie-Flore Batchiellilys.
+Musically, Gabon boasts an array of folk styles and singers who perform in non-traditional styles, like Patience Dabany and Annie-Flore Batchiellilys.
 Also known are guitarists like Georges Oyendze, La Rose Mbadou and Sylvain Avara, and Oliver N’Goma.
-Gabonese folk instruments include the obala, the ngombi, the balafon, and traditional drums.
+Gabonese folk instruments include the Obala, the Ngombi, the balafon, and traditional drums.

 Since independence, Gabon has followed a nonaligned policy, advocating dialogue in international affairs and recognizing each side of divided countries.
 In inter-African affairs, Gabon espouses development by evolution rather than revolution and favors regulated private enterprise as the system most likely to promote rapid economic growth.
 Gabon played an important leadership role in the stability of Central Africa through involvement in mediation efforts.
 These were in Chad, the Central African Republic, Angola, the Republic of the Congo, the Democratic Republic of the Congo, and Burundi.

 In December 1999, through the mediation efforts of President Bongo, a peace accord was signed in the Republic of the Congo (Brazzaville) between the government and most leaders of an armed rebellion.
 President Bongo was also involved in the continuing DRC peace process and played a role in mediating the crisis in Ivory Coast.
-Gabonese armed forces were also an integral part of the Central African Economic and Monetary Community (CEMAC) mission to the Central African Republic.
+Gabonese armed forces were also integral to the Central African Economic and Monetary Community (CEMAC) mission to the Central African Republic.